 Barbara Van Kerkhove

-Barb holds a Ph.D. in Political Science from the State University of New York at Albany.
+Barb received her Ph.D. from the University at Albany, SUNY.
 She and her family reside in the South Wedge neighborhood of Rochester.